-A texture analyzer is an instrument which records the load response of food materials to the mechanical conditions imposed.
-To develop an egg shell breaker, compression load (force) plays an important role; hence this force was measured by using texture analyzer (Fig. 5) (De Ketelaere et al., 2002; Mamman et al., 2005).
+A texture analyzer was used to record the load response of food materials to the mechanical conditions imposed.
+To develop an egg shell breaker, compression load (force) plays an important role; hence this force was measured for the eggs by using texture analyzer (Fig. 5) (De Ketelaere et al., 2002; Mamman et al., 2005).
 The egg compression force results for indigenous and broiler eggs are shown in (Fig. 6 and 7).the peak in the graph represents the force required to break the eggshell and it is depends on the thickness of the eggshell.